 If you have never had to question your own gender before, the correct terminology to use may be entirely new for you.
 Here are a few terms to familiarise yourself with.

-• Gender fluid: A gender fluid person’s gender identity might change a lot, or it might change over a long period of time.
+- Gender fluid: A gender fluid person’s gender identity might change a lot or over a long period of time.

 According to the Dress Code Project, an incentive that aims to educate and empower stylists to give people haircuts that help them look the way they feel: